k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_TDM/TDM_Installation_V9.4.md

 #### Build and Deploy the TDM Project to Fabric

 - Deploy the TDM LU.
-The TDM LU deployment create the TDM DB and the k2masking schema.
-After the TDM DB is created, set the **CREATE_TDMDB** TDM LU's Global back to **false**.
+This deployment creates the TDM DB and the k2masking schema.
+After the TDM DB is created, set the **CREATE_TDMDB** Global in the TDM LU back to **false**.

 - Build and deploy the remaining TDM project to Fabric.